rdkit/rdkit/Docs/Code/CIPLabeling.md

 # New CIP labelling

-This is a C++ port of https://github.com/SiMolecule/centres, which was originally written by John Mayfied in Java.
+This is a C++ port of https://github.com/SiMolecule/centres, which was originally written by John Mayfield in Java.
 The orignal algorithm was described in:

 Hanson, R. M., Musacchio, S., Mayfield, J. W., Vainio, M. J., Yerin, A., Redkin, D. Algorithmic Analysis of Cahn−Ingold−Prelog Rules of Stereochemistry: Proposals for Revised Rules and a Guide for Machine Implementation.
 J. Chem.
 Inf.
 Model.
 2018, 58, 1755-1765.

+### Details

+The main function is C++ RDKit:: CIPLabeler::assignCIPLabels()/ Python: rdkit.Chem.rdCIPLabeler.AssignCIPLabels().

+`assignCIPLabels()` calculates E/Z bond stereochemistry, R/S tetrahedral chirality, and r/s pseudochirality according to the Cahn−Ingold−Prelog rules.
+Each is stored in the _CIPCode property - including for bonds. assignCIPLabels() relies on the caller to mark potential stereocenters.

 ### A couple of remarks: